Forecasts: CONUS20 · mesoh1a · SPlainsMeso · SPlainsStorm · CONUS20/wrf · S4C0/wrf · S4CN/wrf · SP4CN/wrf · SP4N2/wrf · SP4N4/wrf · SP4P4/wrf

 CAPS is located in the National Weather Center.

-OU Supercomputers have routine maintenance scheduled on Wednesdays from 8am to 10pm.
-On these days, forecasts will be cut short.
-LEAD10 analyses are moved to a LEAD computer system during the weekly maintenance slot.
+OU Supercomputers have routine maintenance scheduled on some Wednesdays from 6am to midnight.
+On these days, forecasts (if any are scheduled) will be cut short.
+Maintenance will only be as necessary during the spring experiments.
+Only emergency maintenance days will occur during the spring experiments.

 Analysis and forecasts history files are available for ftp in both HDF4 and netCDF format.
-HDF4 may be discontinued in the future, however, there are no immediate plans.
 The data is at ftp://caps.ou.edu/pub/arpsdata.
 Both HDF4 and netCDF format are supported.

 NEUS - NorthEastern U.S. (analysis only), 9km grid.